leifchri92/VR-Model-Inspector/README.md

 With "Properties" selected, you may change the materials of models and properties of the color, range, intensity, and angle of lights.

 ## Building the App ##
-Once models have been added to the scene, you may build the project as a standalone executable.
+Once models have been added to the scene, you may build the project as a standalone executable for any number of platforms supported by Unity.
+Interaction has only been tested for the HTC Vive.

 A sample builds are available in the "Builds" folder.